beaumanvienna/marley/README.md

 in the launcher interface.
 Marley also allows to configure the button assignment of a controller maunally.
 The controller settings are shared with all emulators.
-Marley allows to browse one's ROM collection and launch games for the NES, SNES, N64, PS1, PS2, PSP, Sega Genesis, Gamecube, and Wii. <br />
+Marley allows to browse one's ROM collection and launch games for the GBA, GBC, NES/SNES, Sega Genesis, N64, PS1, PS2, PSP, Gamecube, and Wii. <br />
 <br />
 Please make sure to install an
 OpenGl driver for your graphics card. <br />